THE RIGHT CROSS TO TAKE UP DAILY (Part 2)

 In other words, you only see, interpret, and respond to situations and people based on the state of your mind.

 Jesus Christ came into the world with a mindset to serve and not to be served, and to give His life as a sacrifice for our sins.

-That is why Jesus said to His disciples: “And whoever desires to be first among you, let him be your slave– “just as the Son of Man did not come to be served, but to serve, and to give His life a ransom for many.”
+Jesus said to His disciples, “And whoever desires to be first among you, let him be your slave– “just as the Son of Man did not come to be served, but to serve, and to give His life a ransom for many.”
 (Matt.
 20:27-28 NKJV).

 You cannot be a disciple of Christ without having the same mindset or mental attitude that Christ possessed.

 Although Jesus Christ was God in every respect, yet He did not reckon His equality with God as something to hold unto firmly.
-But, He emptied Himself of His glory as God and took on the nature or form of a servant in order to save us.
+Christ emptied Himself of His glory as God and took on the nature or form of a servant in order to save us.

 This is the mindset expected of anyone who desires to be a disciple of Christ!

 You cannot follow the Lord Jesus Christ daily if you don’t set your mind as He set His own mind, or possess the same mental disposition or attitude as His.

 Therefore, Paul admonishes us to have the same mental attitude or disposition as Christ.